nrashidk/SpaBooker/replit.md

 # Serene Spa - Booking System

 ## Overview
 Serene Spa is an online booking system, inspired by Fresha, designed to offer customers an intuitive 4-step booking process for spa treatments.
+The platform supports **multiple spas/venues** using the same system, allowing customers to search across all spas and book services.
 It aims to boost customer satisfaction and operational efficiency for spas through features like categorized services, flexible professional selection, and real-time availability.
 The platform also includes a robust admin panel for managing bookings, staff, services, and analyzing business performance.
 Future goals include integrating with growth and analytics tools to maximize spa revenue and customer engagement.

 ## User Preferences
 - 4-step booking sequence (Services → Professional → Time → Details)